 The placements you can go on during your time with us are invaluable.
 They give you the opportunity to put what you’ve learnt in the classroom into practice in the real world as well as allowing you to explore what direction you might choose to follow on completion of your course.
-We caught up with some final-year BA(Hons) Children and Integrated Professional Care students (now known as Working with Children, Young People and Families) when they returned from their last placement to see what they got up to and what impact it’s had on them.
+We caught up with some final-year students from our Working with Children, Young People and Families degree when they returned from their last placement to see what they got up to and what impact it’s had on them.

 "Originally, I wasn’t sure what to do.
 I was interested and inspired to apply to this course as it is so broad and has variety to it.
 After the course I plan to study for a PGCE Primary with SEN.